 ('African Potash' or 'the Company')

-African Potash, the AIM listed company focused on sub-Saharan potash assets, is pleased to announce that it has completed the acquisition of exploration seismic data (the 'seismic data') at its highly prospective
+African Potash, the AIM listed exploration company focused on sub-Saharan potash assets, is pleased to announce that it has completed the interpretation of seismic data and delineated four prospective drill targets at its

-· 415 line kilometres acquired of recent oil industry standard regional 2D seismic data covering 470km2 on and around the Lac Dinga licence area
+· Interpreted 415 line kilometres of recent oil exploration 2D seismic data covering 470km2 on and around the Lac Dinga licence area acquired in

 African Potash CEO,

-The historic drill hole information confirms the development and presence of variable amounts of potash mineralisation in the form of sylvinite and carnallitite in areas outside the Project area.
-The records refer to layers of sylvinite and/or carnallitite developed in the same stratigraphic position as the mineralisation developed in the nearby Holle historic potash mine.
-No analytical results are available for any of the potash intervals and therefore, confirmation by way of drill testing is required.
+The historic drill hole information confirms the development and presence of potash mineralisation in the form of sylvinite and carnallitite in the area immediately to the south (~5km) of the Project area.
+The records refer to layers of sylvinite and/or carnallitite developed in the same stratigraphic position as that exploited in the nearby Holle historic potash mine.

 * * ENDS * *